 Alert Conditions: The different conditions for when you want this alert to trigger. ex: Temp Sensor 1 is Greater than 50

 Once you have configured an alert, you can see a list of them on the devices details page, where you added them.

-When alerts are created, Avimesa.Live will generate a script for the device and upload it to Avimesa Messages for you (Unless you have a custom script enabled).
+When alerts are created, Avimesa.Live will generate a script for the device and upload it to Avimesa Messages for you.
 When an alert has been triggered, Avimesa Messages will send them to a Groups Notification queue where Avimesa.Live will see this and immediately send a notification via email/sms to the users selected on the Alert.
 You can view a history of the Notifications that were sent in